 Overall, the survey respondents preferred to be informed through social media (48.5%) followed by print and electronic media (23.2%).
 The twenty-first century is considered to be the electronic age.
-With the rise of manufactured smartphones as well as phone applications, it has become easier for everyone to receive news or information from their own phones.
-It is much easier and accessible to find news on the internet rather than through print.
-This result is beneficial for policymakers who can give updates on social media.
-However, detrimental to this may be the increasing amount of fake news.
-The instantaneous sharing of information limits adequate fact-checking, contributing to the spread of false information.
-Thus, the researchers highly recommend following verified accounts on social media for easier dissemination of credible information.
+With the rise of manufactured smartphones, as well as phone applications it has made it easier for everyone to get their news from their own phones.
+It is much easier and accessible to find news on the internet rather than through print.29 This result is beneficial for the policy-makers to give their updates in social media.
+The downfall for this is the increasing amount of fake news.
+Thus, it is recommended that verified and proper accounts are made to avoid dilemmas.
+However, due to lack of time and religiosity, authenticating news before sharing had no effect on sharing fake news.30 The researchers highly recommend following verified accounts on social media for easier dissemination of credible information.

-According to WHO on Vaccine Hesitancy (2014), there is no universally accepted cause for the increasing number of people who are hesitant to vaccinate.
-However, it is an increasingly recognizable problem that affects every country in the world.
-The only notable difference is that the discovered causes vary in each country.
-In effect, solutions are relatively unique by country.
-In the case of the Philippines, it is mandatory to prioritize the level of trust in the government, offer better strategies in disseminating information regarding vaccine effectiveness, as well as educate the public on the outcomes of having severe COVID-19 infection, with the goal of increasing the sense of urgency to be vaccinated and highlight the importance of budgeting for vaccines in every household.
-But, most importantly, literature on vaccine hesitation should be considered, and used as a guide in creating such strategies and policies.
+According to WHO on Vaccine Hesitancy (2014), there is no universally accepted cause for the increasing number of people who are hesitant to vaccinate.27 However, it is an increasingly recognizable problem that affects every country in the world.
+The only notable difference is that the discovered causes differ in each country.
+In effect, solutions are relatively unique by country, and in the case of the Philippines, it is a must to prioritize the level of trust in the government, offer better strategies in disseminating information regarding vaccine effectiveness as well as in educating the public on the outcomes of having severe COVID-19 infection with the goal of increasing the sense of urgency to be vaccinated, including also the importance of budgeting for vaccines in every household.
+But most importantly, take into consideration the literature on vaccine hesitation, and use them as guides in creating such strategies and policies.27

 The study was limited to the perceptions of unvaccinated individuals.
-Selection bias could influence conclusions drawn about the acceptance of the COVID-19 vaccine if vaccinated individuals were excluded from the study.
 Furthermore, the authors believe that the generalizability of the current study may be impacted by the sampling method and the mode of distribution.
-We mostly relied on the Facebook app; therefore, we may have missed individuals from lower socioeconomic classes, those who were illiterate, and those who did not have access to the platform.
+We mostly relied on the Facebook app, hence, we may have missed individuals from lower socioeconomic classes, those who were illiterate, and those who did not have access to the Facebook app.
 The study was also conducted when limited data was available about the vaccines.
 A follow-up study should be conducted with the availability of vaccine information.